jbjd/Image-Viewer-In-Python/README.md

 # Instructions To Get It Running

-1. Have Python 3.12.x installed.
+1. Have Python 3.12.x or higher installed.

 1. (Linux) Install *libjpeg-turbo-official* and *libtre-dev*.